ffortier/opa-jsonschema-test/README.md

 # Issue with jsonschma and maps

-Reproducing an issue with OPA type checking with json schema and a map with typed element.
-The workaround is to use an array which will work until I need to unify with a string key.
+I have a `jsonschema` containing a map definition of typed objects, but `opa check` is not able to detect typos in it.
+My current workaround is to define an array instead of a map but it might not work if I need to unify with the key as a string value.

-## How to reproduce
+## Steps To Reproduce

 - Have OPA installed.